renanzitoo/computational-numerical-analysis/README.md

 - Command-line interface only
 - No robust input error handling
 - LU factorization without pivoting (may be unstable)
-- No derivative-based root finding methods (Newton, Secant)
+- Derivative-based methods (Newton, Secant) are implemented; when adding new functions make sure to provide correct derivative expressions for Newton's method.

 ## 🤝 Contributing